- Sourcing, vetting, and assembling the right team for the engagement

 What Solbeg handles.
 What you keep control of.

-The model works best with clearly defined responsibilities: you lead the product direction, while Solbeg manages delivery operations.
+The model works best with clearly defined responsibilities: you lead the product direction, while Solbeg handles team operations and delivery coordination.

 Engagement process